 Dissipation of several phenolic benzotriazoles (UV-326, UV-327, UV-328, UV-329, UV-P) in sludge-amended soils was monitored over a year and DT{50} -values were calculated (Lai, 2014).

-UV-327 can be used for read-across as it is similar to UV-328 in being 4,6-substituted phenolic benzotriazole where the side chains are complex (see rationale for read-across in 3.1.2.1.3.
+UV-327 and UV-328 can be used for read-across as they are similar to UV-320 in being 4,6-substituted phenolic benzotriazoles where the side chains are complex (see rationale for read-across in 3.1.2.1.3.
 For UV-327 a DT{50} -value up to 192 days and for UV-328 a DT{50} -value up to 218 days were calculated.
+Both substances are very similar to UV-320 (see Read-Across argumentation in section 3.1.2.1.3).
 Kinetic simulation of the data for UV-328 using the same approach as for the water/sediment study results in slightly higher DT{50} -values of 197 or 223 days, depending whether the results were calculated for a experiment where UV-328-contaminated sludge was applied only once or repeatedly.
 The results have to be assessed as best case estimations for degradation in the environment as only dissipation was monitored, preadaptation of microorganisms was possible, only the warmer period of the year was simulated and NER were not considered at all.
-These results show that UV-328 will be very persistent in soils.
+These results show that UV-320 will be very persistent in soils.